-Care Plus Study
+Care Plus Program

 A multi-site implementation of early palliative care in routine practice to improve health outcomes and reduce hospital admissions for people with advanced cancer.

-By implementing Care Plus for people with cancer across a series of hospitals, we will reduce the variability and increase the equitable access to best evidence based care.
+“By implementing Care Plus for people with cancer across a series of hospitals and tumour streams, we aim to reduce the variability and increase the equitable access to best evidence-based care.”